Program management and PPM/Portfolio management: challenges and best practices

 C) Designate a program manager

-• Design roadmaps
+• Designing roadmaps

 • Check that projects are consistent with the company's strategic vision

-• Track progress
+• Monitor progress

 • Coordinate project managers

-• Organize resources
+• Organizing resources

-• Manage and reduce risks
+• Managing and reducing risks

-• Analyze the success or failure of programs
+• Analyze program success or failure

 • Identify areas for improvement

-D) Use suitable software
+D) Use appropriate software

 In project management, choosing a PPM (Portfolio Project Management) tool is crucial, as it facilitates the allocation and optimization of resources.